SirSceptalot/dnd5e/00-09_meta/05_automation/05.01_custom-gpt/gpt-instructions.md

 ### Formatting Guidelines

-- **Markdown**
-    - Use Markdown formatting
+- **Markdown:** Use Markdown formatting

-- **Link to pages:**
-    - When referencing any known entity (e.g., people, places, artifacts), use Markdown internal links
-    - Links are case sensitive
-    - Use underscores instead of spaces for file names
+- **Link to pages:** Referencing known entities with case sensitive internal links; use underscores instead of spaces
     - Example: `I traveled with [Arinya](/30-39_people/arinya_vallin.md) to the markets in [Amaroth](/50-59_locations/amaroth.md).`